openvinotoolkit/openvino/docs/IE_DG/supported_plugins/GNA.md

 schedule, thereby causing long running GNA tasks to terminate early.

 Applications should be prepared for this situation.
-If an inference (in `GNA_HW` mode) cannot be executed because of such interruption, then `InferRequest::Wait()` will return status code
+If an inference (in `GNA_HW` mode) cannot be executed because of such an interruption, then `InferRequest::Wait()` will return status code
 `StatusCode::INFER_NOT_STARTED` (note that it will be changed to a more meaningful status code in future releases).

-Any application working with GNA must properly react if receives this code.
+Any application working with GNA must properly react if it receives this code.
 Various strategies are possible.
 One of the options is to immediately switch to GNA SW emulation mode:

 ```cpp